-- Don't align the front door so there's a window or other door directly across from it.
-For example, if the front door is opposite a back door or kitchen window, the chi energy will rush through the front door and out of the house through the back door or window.
+- Don't align the front door with a window or other door directly across from it, as the chi energy will rush through the front door and out of the house through the back door or window.

 The kitchen is vital to the health of its occupants.
 It should ideally be located at the back of your home.
 The worst location for a kitchen is in the front near or immediately beside the front door area or foyer.
-In other words, you don't want to be looking or standing right in the kitchen the moment you enter the house.
+It's considered bad feng shui to look into, or stand in, the kitchen the moment you enter the house.
 This is especially true if the oven is directly across from the front door.

-- When designing a kitchen layout, go with the good feng shui design of a triangle that places the refrigerator, oven and sink at the corners of a triangle.
+- When designing a kitchen layout, follow the good feng shui design of a triangle that places the refrigerator, oven, and sink at the corners of a triangle.
 This avoids the mixing of water and fire elements.

 - Avoid placing the oven and range in a position that forces you to cook with your back to the door.
-If this is unavoidable, use a mirror technique so you can see behind you when cooking.
+If this is unavoidable, use a mirror behind the stove so you can see behind you when cooking.

 - Don't place the kitchen facing a bedroom door.

-- The living room (den), dining room and kitchen areas should be on the same level.
+- The living room, dining room, and kitchen areas should be on the same level.